 - The Stoic: In House of the Dead 1, he's basically a robot (the home version manual tried to imply that he was a literal one).
 His personality becomes more apparent in each subsequent game, but he always remains cool under pressure.

 - Unexplained Recovery: You meet him at the beginning of House of the Dead 2, where's he's been seriously wounded and urges you to go on without him, seeming to suggest that it's a Back for the Dead situation for him.
 In the best ending, Rogan shows up out of nowhere to tell you that he's fine, but even if that ending isn't canon, the fact that he's alive and well in the third and fourth games certainly settles it.

 Sophie RichardsThomas Rogan's fiancÚ at the time of the Curien Mansion incident and a researcher working for Dr. Curien.
 Later becomes Lisa Rogan's mother.

-- And Then Sophie Was A Zombie: If you get the worst ending in the first game.
+- And Then John Was a Zombie: If you get the worst ending in the first game.

 - Distressed Damsel: Though she almost escapes the mansion by herself before Hanged Man swoops in and carries her back.

 - Last Words: "You must stop Curien.
 Or else... something terrible will happen!"

 - Little Dead Riding Hood: She wears a red coat over her lab coat, making her stand out against her other scientist collages.
 And unless you get the Golden Ending, she will be dead.